kevinjt12/Milestone-1/README.md

 # Semester Project Reflections
 - As a group we believe the program overall works pretty well and each milestone meets the specified requirements.
 - Something we could have done differently would be creating objects/instaces of our classes instead of only using static methods.
-- We could have refactored the `UserInterface` class so that the it contains better instructions for the user to make the program easier to use/understand.
+- We could have refactored the `UserInterface` class so that it contains better instructions for the user, making the program easier to use/understand.
 - We also should have added comments to the code for readability and maintainability of the program.
 - Overall this project provided a great learning opportunity and it was very interesting to work on.